lingxiao/story-board/experiments/docker-tut/README.md

 * what: tool that allow users to package an application and its dependencies into **standardized** unit for development.

-* why: devleope in one enviornment, deploy in another
+* why: develope in one enviornment, deploy in another

 ## Containers